javadba/tabl/README.rst

 slice
 -----

-Slicing can be done the numpy way, always returning Tabel objects:
+Slicing can be done the numpy way, always returning Tabl objects:

 >>> tabl[1:3,[0,2]]
  Name   |   Married